 Taking microscope imaging and analysis to the next level

 Artificial Intelligence (AI) and deep learning methods are making seemingly impossible tasks now possible.
-Results only managed by challenging acquisition parameters or by painfully long or manual segmentation methods can now be automated thanks to AI.
+From recovering contrast to improving signal-to-noise ratio, or for new approaches to managing challenging acquisition parameters or segmentation previously difficult or nearly impossible, these approaches can now be automated thanks to AI.

-The NIS.ai module expands the NIS-Elements platform by building in tailor-made solutions for acquisition, visualization and analysis.
+The NIS-Elements NIS.ai suite consists of various modules and functions which expand the NIS-Elements platform by building in tailor-made solutions for acquisition, visualization and analysis.

 By recognizing patterns present in two different imaging channels, Convert.ai can be trained to predict what the second channel would look like when only the first channel is acquired.